Table of Contents

 Epidemiology of Acute Otitis Media

 Acute otitis media is a very common condition especially among young children.
-It is estimated that 70 % of all children younger than 2 years would develop the condition at least once.
+It is estimated that 70 % of all children younger than 2 years of age would develop the condition at least once.
 Other studies put the incidence of acute otitis media at approximately 79 % per year.

 Acute otitis media is clearly more common among children aged 3 to 18 months.
 It seems that the maximum incidence of acute otitis media is in children aged 6 to 11 months.
 For unclear reasons, the incidence of acute otitis media is slightly higher in boys compared to girls.